We believe that experience of hearing loss should be visible and understood in New Zealand.

 Gather your workmates or a group of friends for a morning tea or lunch, and begin the Take 30 challenge.
 We provide everything you need to run the event, just bring the people and the cupcakes!

-A panel of exceptional speakers who have walked the walk and have embraced their hearing loss to reach their full potential.
+Hear from a panel of exceptional speakers who have walked the walk and have embraced their hearing loss to reach their full potential.

-Free online hearing screenings.
+Free hearing screenings.

 Check out Team NFDHH and friends giving the challenge a go!